kinode-dao/kinode-book/src/databases.md

 # Databases

-The runtime currently comes preloaded with 2 databases, a key value (RocksDB) and sqlite.
+The runtime currently provides key-value databases via RocksDB, and relational databases via SQLite.

-These can be created, accessed, and shared amongst processes.
+Processes can create independent databases using wrappers over these libraries, and can read, write, and share these databases with other processes.
 The APIs for doing so you can find here: [KV](./apis/kv.md) and [SQLite](./apis/sqlite.md).

 Similarly to files in the VFS, they are accessed by `package_id` and a `db` name.
 Capabilities to read and write can be shared with other processes; processes within a given package have access by default.

-All examples are using the [kinode_process_lib](https://github.com/uqbar-dao/process_lib) functions.
+All examples are using the [`kinode_process_lib`](./process_stdlib/overview.md) functions.

 ## Usage